List of Gargoyles characters: The New Olympians

 A spinoff show, itself entitled The New Olympians, was planned; the Gargoyles episode featuring the characters was a "backdoor pilot".
 A series pitch was produced, revealing that the new series' storyline would have revolved around the New Olympians revealing themselves to humanity in front of the United Nations.
 The pitch, which is shown at Gathering conventions, introduced several new characters like the electrokinetic Jove and hinted at a Romeo and Juliet-style romance between Sphinx (a New Olympian female) and Terry Chung (a human male).
 Although the series was never picked up, Greg Weisman has said that elements would have been included in the main Gargoyles series had it continued.
 Terry Chung appears as a trick or treater in the Gargoyles comic issue number four, which places the beginning of New Olympians at least a decade after the 2006 issues.
-He appears with during New Year's Eve of 1996 with his first cousin Tri Chung.
+He appears with during New Year's Eve of 1996 with his cousin Tri Chung.

 Nokkar

 Nokkar (voiced by Avery Brooks) was a sentinel and member of the N'Kai (interstellar aliens who oppose the Space-Spawn empire), Nokkar waited on Easter Island to protect the Earth.
 While there, he was revered as a god by the natives, and the Easter Island Statues were modeled after him.
 He once captured Goliath and Angela, believing them to be Space-Spawn in disguise.
-Until the quartet of the "Avalon World Tour" visit Easter Island, Nokkar does not yet know of the Earth's gargoyle population, and is resultingly confused, thinking that they are with the aliens he is guarding against.
+Until the quartet of the "Avalon World Tour" visit Easter Island, Nokkar does not yet know of the Earth's gargoyle population and is resultingly confused, thinking that they are with the aliens he is guarding against.
 In addition, Nokkar has never had any contact with any of the residents of Avalon, the children of Oberon, or any of the New Olympians.

-Tazmanian Tiger
+Tasmanian Tiger

-Tazmanian Tiger was a supervillain who robbed a bank in Sydney.
+Tasmanian Tiger was a supervillain appearing in the SLG comics who robbed a bank in Sydney.
 His actions caught the attention of Dingo and Matrix (both of whom were Australia's crimefighters).
-Tazmanian Tiger wore a skin tight costume and mask.
+Tasmanian Tiger wore a skin tight costume and mask.
 His gloves had a set of razor sharp claws that were able to damage Matrix.

-He was assisted by two thylacines named Benjamin and Natasha.
+Benjamin and Natasha

+Benjamin and Natasha are two thylacines who were cloned by Anton Sevarius and owned by Tasmanian Tiger.